interlegis/Arduino-Zabbix-Agent/README.md

 * w - air temperature on DHT11
 * e - air humidity on DHT11
 * r - air temperature on DS18b20 with serial number ending with 17
-* t - air temperature on DS18b20 with serial number ending with b6
+* f - air temperature on DS18b20 with serial number ending with B6
 * y - motion detector (to be implemented)

 ##On the code: